Learn the Difference Between Student Loan and Credit Card Debt

 Be Careful of What Type of Debt You Carry

-- Private Student Loan Debt: If the federal student loans still do not cover the gap amount, you may want to look into private student loans from banks, credit unions or private lenders.
-Most are quite competitive, but pay careful attention to fees and interest rates, and find out whether interest is building up during your college years.
-You might have fewer payment options upon graduation than are available through federal student loans.
-Collection tactics upon failure to pay can become pretty aggressive, but they do not usually involve wage garnishment or refund forfeiture.
+Again, find out whether interest is building up during your college years.
+You also need to understand that you might have fewer repayment options after graduation than are available through federal student loans.
+Further, the collection tactics upon failure to pay can become pretty aggressive, but they do not usually involve wage garnishment or refund forfeiture.

-- Credit Card Debt: Please don't make the common college freshman mistake of taking out credit cards and using them without thinking about the long-term consequences!
-Interest starts accruing immediately and is often quite high.
-Payments are usually required immediately, and cannot be deferred until graduation.
-Most college students do not have a ready source of income to make payments on these credit cards, and begin to fall behind very quickly.
+Credit card interest starts accruing immediately and is often at a quite high rate.
+Payments are usually required immediately—or monthly—and cannot be deferred until graduation.
+Most college students do not have a ready source of income to make payments on these credit cards and begin to fall behind very quickly.

 Debt should only be used to obtain a goal if you have thought through the entire process carefully.
 Calculate how much this expenditure is really going to cost you in the long run, and then make an informed decision about moving forward.